 More than that, these books also tell the stories of the First Nations people who the men of the York Factory Express met, and described.
 And they also tell the stories of the First Nations men who worked with the HBC west of the Rocky Mountains, and who showed them their trails.
 Blackeye was one of these men, as was Blackeye’s son, and Tsilaxistsa, and Pahallak, and many more.

-I fell into their stories, and now I can’t get out.
+I fell into all of these stories, and now I can’t get out.

 I hope that you, too, will find these stories fascinating.
-They are our stories, and they should not be forgotten.
+They are our stories, and yours, and they should not be forgotten.

 Note: If at any time you are unable to purchase a copy of The Pathfinder, or if you want to buy a copy from the author rather than through Amazon, I still have copies available and will be happy to look after you.